 Why Data-Driven Meetings are More Efficient

-For each of the pain points we described earlier, we have provided a respective reason as to why data-driven meetings lead to greater efficiency.
+For each of the pain points we described earlier, we have provided a respective reason as to why data-driven team meetings lead to greater efficiency.

 Single source of truth